Essential Personal Life Skills Should Be a Routine Part of K-12 Education

 Surveys from businesses regarding the top skills they look for in their new hires and expect to see from their current employees include some or all of the essential personal life skills listed here:

-People may have great academic and technical knowledge, but they can also be terrible employees if they lack emotional intelligence!
+People may have great academic and technical knowledge, but they can also be terrible employees when they lack emotional intelligence!
 Surprisingly, many employers rank these so-called “soft” skills higher than the “hard” skills learned through formal post-secondary education.

 These skills fall into the following four categories:

-- Knowing me
+1. Knowing me

-- Managing me
+2. Managing me

-- Understanding others
+3. Understanding others

-- Relating to others.
+4. Relating to others.

-Society has decided that formal education is important for everyone so they can learn academic subjects like reading, writing, math and science; but why do we largely treat essential personal life skills with less importance?
+Society has decided that formal education is important for everyone so they can learn academic subjects like reading, writing, math, and science; but why do we largely treat essential personal life skills with less importance?

 We believe that essential personal life skills are as important as academics, that they are teachable, and that all schools should be required to teach this as a stand-alone subject, just as academic subjects are taught.

-All parents want their children to do well in school, get good jobs and have healthy, happy relationships.
+All parents want their children to do well in school, get good jobs, and have healthy, happy relationships.
 Sadly, too many people don’t learn the essential personal life skills they need, either at school or from their parents, that make success in these areas possible.

 How to Use This Site